 While you can manually scroll through the lyrics in the YouTube Music interface, the lyrics don’t scroll automatically or highlight the words so you can follow along—or at least, not yet.

-Spotify, Apple Music, and Amazon Music already offer lyrics on their streaming music apps for iOS and Android, and their lyrics scroll and highlight words automatically as the song plays.
+Apple Music and Amazon Music already offer lyrics on their streaming music apps for iOS and Android, and their lyrics scroll and highlight words automatically as the song plays.
+Meanwhile, Spotify rolled out real-time lyrics in 26 worldwide markets in mid 2020, but the feature hasn't arrived in the U.S. yet.

 Not all songs in the YouTube Music app will display lyrics at this point.
 During a brief listening session, I saw lyrics for “The Man” and “Look What You Made Me Do” by Taylor Swift, but not for “Worry About Me” by Ellie Goulding or “ME!,” a Taylor Swift track featuring Brendon Urie.